amaiya/ktrain/FAQ.md

 - For more information on Jupyter notebooks, see [this video](https://www.youtube.com/watch?v=HW29067qVWk).

 *ktrain* is inspired by some other libraries like `fastai` and `ludwig`.
-For a deeper dive into neural networks, the fastai MOOC is recommended.
+For a deeper dive into neural networks, the *fastai MOOC* and the
+*TensorFlow and Deep Learning Without a PhD* series are recommended.

 ### How do I obtain the word or sentence embeddings after fine-tuning a Transformer-based text classifier?